michelp/pgsodium/README.md

 UPSERT is not a command in PostgreSQL, it is one pattern among many possible when using the `INSERT ...
-ON CONFLICT DO ...` clause in Postgres to either insert a value, or do some other action, which is commonly to update the alreadt extant row that the command was attempting to INSERT.
+ON CONFLICT DO ...` clause in Postgres to either insert a value, or do some other action, which is commonly to update the already existant row that the command was attempting to INSERT.
 This pattern usually looks like:

 ```sql